Galanopoulog/homework-4-christinaet/README.md

 1. (1 points) What is Hadoop 1's single point of failure and why is this critical?
 How is this alleviated in Hadoop 2?

+The data node is replicated, but the name node is not.
+If there's a network failure, data will be inaccessible.
+If a disk on NameNode fails, the metadata may be lost forever.

 Hadoop 2 use YARN for resource allocation and job scheduling.
 There is a backup NameNode

 2. (2 points) What happens when a data node fails?

+When a data node fails, the name node marks it as dead and does not forward any new IO requests to it.
+Any data that was registered to a dead data node is not available to HDFS any more.
+Data node failure lowers a block's replication factor.
+The name node constantly tracks which blocks need to be replicated and initiates replication whenever necessary.

 3. (1 point) What is a daemon?
 Describe the role task trackers and job trackers play in the Hadoop environment.

+A daemon is a background process.
+Hadoop 1.x consists of the following daemons:
+Namenode, Secondary namenode, Jobtracker, Datanode, Tasktracker The namenode and jobtracker daemons are master daemons.

+Jobtrackers manage tasktrackers and distribute the work between mappers and reducer.
+Tasktrackers administer the code (mapper and reducer tasks) on DataNodes.

 4. (1 point) Why is Cloudera's VM considered pseudo distributed computing?
 How is it different from a true Hadoop cluster computing?

+The full cluster is running only on one machine.
+True Hadoop cluster computing uses a cluster composed of many computers.

 5. (1 point) What is Hadoop streaming?
 What is the Hadoop Ecosystem?

+Hadoop streaming is an API that allows programmers to write Mappers and Reducers in languages other than Java (i.e. python)

 Hadoop Ecosystem is a series of tools and solutions that makes using the Hadoop framework easier and more user friendly.